College and Graduate Programs

 Directed Energy Internships in Laser Science and Technology

 The Army Research Laboratory Electro-optics and Photonics Division is involved in creating enabling technology for high energy lasers.
-Research topics include solid-state lasers at cryogenic temperatures, ceramic laser gain media, eye-safer laser concepts, upconversion, spectroscopy of novel laser materials, fiber lasers, stimulated Brillouin scattering, and coherent beam combining.
-Three to four students will be hired as summer interns in 2013.
+Research topics include solid-state lasers at cryogenic temperatures, ceramic laser gain media, eye-safer laser concepts, spectroscopy of novel laser materials, fiber lasers, stimulated Brillouin scattering, and coherent beam combining.
+3-4 students will be hired as summer interns in 2014.
 We are seeking undergraduate and graduate student candidates in physics, electrical engineering, materials sciences, and optics, who are U.S. citizens.
-First-time participants must have at least one full year of school to complete following the summer of 2013.
-For more information, or to submit a résumé and cover letter, send email to DEscholars@arl.army.mil.
-To receive full consideration, applications should be received by February 28, 2013.
+First-time participants must have at least one full year of school to complete following the summer of 2014.
+For more information, send an email to DEscholars@arl.army.mil.
+To apply, send an email with a résumé, cover letter, unofficial transcript, names of 2 references, and their email addresses.
+To receive full consideration, applications should be received by February 28, 2014.
 Program sponsored by the Directed Energy Professional Society www.deps.org.

 National Defense Science and Engineering Graduate (NDSEG) Fellowship